Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 Naval Skills

-We introduced a new category of progression: naval skills.
+We added a new progression category: naval skills.

-Unlike personal combat skills, naval skills directly affect how you perform at sea and how effectively you control your ship and fleet.
+Unlike character combat skills, naval skills directly affect efficiency at sea and the control of your ship and fleet.

 Current naval skills include: